scijava/native-lib-loader/README.md

 ### Load library

-If you want to load 'awesome.dll' (on Windows) or 'libawesome.so' (on Linux), simply do like this ...
+If you want to load 'awesome.dll' (on Windows) or 'libawesome.so' (on Linux or AIX), simply do like this ...

 ```Java